Tokyo's first airport and main domestic transport hub

 Haneda Airport is easily accessible via train or monorail from downtown Tokyo.

-From Shinjuku or Shibuya station catch the JR Yamanote or JR Keihin-Tohoku Line to Hamamatsucho Station, then transfer to the Tokyo Monorail to Haneda Airport .
+From Shinjuku or Shibuya station catch the JR Yamanote to Hamamatsucho Station, then transfer to the Tokyo Monorail to Haneda Airport .
 Alternatively, take the Keikyu Airport Line from Shinagawa.
 There are also a number of limousine buses to Haneda Airport that depart Tokyo Station every 30 to 60 minutes.
 The limousine buses also leave from some of the major hotels.

 A history of Haneda

-Today the airport services over 60 million passengers per year, making it the country's busiest airport and one of the busiest airports in the world.
-Opening in 1931, Haneda was Tokyo and Yokohama's major airport for both international and domestic flights.
+In the years before the COVID-19 pandemic, the airport served over 60 million passengers per year, making it the country's busiest airport and one of the busiest airports in the world.
+Haneda opened in 1931 and was Tokyo and Yokohama's major airport for both international and domestic flights.

 Stay at the airport